 - Use voice-to-text transcription technology.
 Your phone probably has the capability already.
 If you are out of the office when you have a call with a client, chat yourself up on your phone and dictate a note to include in the client’s file.

-- Maintain an electronic notes file for each client.
+- Maintain an electronic lawyer notes file for each client.
 Every electronic client file should have some of the same basic folders and documents, including a folder for all correspondence.
 In that folder, create a file for every client called “Notes.”
 Supplement handwritten notes with your electronically maintained detailed summaries of your notes.
 Electronic documents are faster and easier to create, and thus more likely to be created than lengthy handwritten notes.

-Once They’re Written, Maintain Them
+Once Lawyer Notes are Written, Maintain Them

 No matter how useful your notes may be, they are rendered wholly useless if you lose them.
 We have all had that feeling of panic when you know you spoke to someone, and you must have written it down, but you cannot locate that random piece of paper (or napkin?) anywhere.
-Whatever the system you use to maintain your notes — whether on a single legal pad for each client, or by tearing off your notes and putting them in a folder, or scanning them into your computer — make sure that you file those notes away every time.
+Whatever the system you use to maintain your notes — whether on a single legal pad for each client, or by tearing off your lawyer notes and putting them in a folder, or scanning them into your computer — make sure that you file those notes away every time.

 If you no longer have your notes when they’re needed, you may as well have never written them at all.